huggingface/blog/rwkv.md

 ### Community-oriented and research projects

-The RWKV community is very active and working on several follow up directions, a list of cool projects can be find in a [dedicated channel on discord](https://discord.com/channels/992359628979568762/1068563033510653992).
+The RWKV community is very active and working on several follow up directions, a list of cool projects can be find in a [dedicated channel on discord (make sure to join the channel before clicking the link)](https://discord.com/channels/992359628979568762/1068563033510653992).
 There is also a channel dedicated to research around this architecure, feel free to join and contribute!

 ### Model Compression and Acceleration